Here we are, part three of the 14 day Iceland road trip.

 I will let you discover the exact details, but I will tell you that the tour ends with a quick cooking class on how to prepare “Viking sushi”.

 I liked it so much, in the evening I returned to have dinner in their restaurant (called Talisman)!
-Something I’ve been missing in Iceland until then, as I was always on the road.
+Something I’d been missing in Iceland until then, as I was always on the road.
 The food was delicious and I recommend you try it!

 11.3 Flateyri village